 If your business supplies Co-op East of England, you may be eligible for a significant discount on the full cost of a Charter assessment - please email Anna.Martin@groundwork.org.uk to discuss.

 The Charter's second Pathfinder Partners are the Aldeburgh Food & Drink Festival.

-The festival's emphasis on high qquality local food makes them a natural partner for the Suffolk Carbon Charter.
-At the 2013 festival, this joint message highlighted the manifold benefits of local, sustainable supply chains.
-We look forward to expanding the partnership in future years.
+The festival's emphasis on high quality local food makes them a natural partner for the Suffolk Carbon Charter.
+During the festival, our joint message highlights the manifold benefits of local, sustainable supply chains.
+We look forward to developing the partnership in future years.